DaveBitter/graduation_internship/end_report.md

 ### Back-end developer

 I needed to build an server to hook my app up to and handle all the requests.
 To do this, I had to write an API to make requests to.
 This server would then make sure to get everything you requested.
-I also had to write some microservices to provide functionality.
+I also had to write some micro-services to provide functionality.
 More on this later.

 ### Project manager

 I managed this project all on my own.
-It was my responsibilty to make sure that the project was on track and everything was done in a structured and documented way.
+It was my responsibility to make sure that the project was on track and everything was done in a structured and documented way.
 I also called a lot of meetings with other people if I felt that it was needed to discuss something.

 ## Internship activities